Dhron25/FilmFlick/README.md

  # 🎬 Film Flick

 **Film Flick** is a sleek and fun movie recommendation website that helps you find what to watch when you're bored.
-Whether you're in the mood for a thriller, comedy, or romance, Film Flick uses the TMDb API to suggest movies based on your preferences — or lets you hit “Random” to discover something new.
+Whether you're in the mood for a thriller, comedy, or romance, Film Flick uses the TMDb API to suggest movies based on your preferences.
 ---

 ## 🌟 Features